-Trine University in Angola, Indiana, is a private, coeducational university that grants bachelor’s, master’s, and a doctorate degree at nine locations in three states for both traditional-aged students and adult learners.
+Trine University in Angola, Indiana, is a private coeducationaluniversity that grants bachelor’s, master’s, and doctoral degrees at eight locations across Indiana and Michigan for traditional-aged students and adult learners.
 Trine provides practical engineering, education, business, health sciences, and liberal arts and sciences programs that focus on work-ready skills and leadership experience.
 Trine is nationally recognized for itsprograms in science and engineering.
-Students thrive in small classes and benefit from personal attention and mentoring from Trine’sfaculty members, who have real-life experience.
+With a student-faculty ratio of15:1, students benefit from personalattention and mentoring from Trine’sfaculty members, who have real-life experience.

-Students expand their horizons both in and out of the classroom with activities from clubs, athletics, and intramural sports to internships, research opportunities, and study abroad programs.
-Nearly all students (99.7%) find employment or are in graduate school within six months of graduation.
+Students expand their horizons in and out of the classroom through activities from clubs, athletics, and intramural sports to internships, research opportunities, and study abroad programs.
+More than 99% of students find employment or are in graduate school within six months of graduation.

-At Trine the fastest-growing private college in Indiana, growth and change continue on campus.
-The Jim and Joan Bock Center for Innovation and Biomedical Engineering opened in August 2013.
-This $6 million, nearly 25,000-sq. ft. structure is home to Trine’s Innovation One (i1), an incubator for technology and business to help spur economic development in the region, and laboratories stocked with state-of-the-art equipment to support i1 and the Allen School of Engineering and Technology.
+At Trine, the fastest-growing private college in Indiana, growth andchange continue on campus.
+The Jimand Joan Bock Center for Innovation and Biomedical Engineering is hometo Trine’s Innovation One (i1), an incubator for technology and business to help spur economic development in the region, and laboratories stockedwith state-of-the-art equipment to support i1 and the Allen School of Engineering and Technology.
 The Reiners Residence Hall and its new second phase feature unites with private baths, air conditioning, and a common living space and kitchen.
 The Thunder Ice Arena is home to Trine’s new hockey teams, and the new MTI Center, home to Trine’s basketball teams, includes a fitness center, eSports arena, and six-lane bowling alley.

-The new T. Furth Center for Performing Arts, which houses Trine’s music program, opened in May 2014.
-Trine has invested $7.8 million in renovations in order to provide a prominent place for the arts in the lives of residents and students.
+The T. Furth Center for Performing Arts, which houses Trine’s Music program, provides a prominent place for the arts in the lives of residents and students.

-A theater, fitness center, store, Whitney Commons dining hall, and Trine’s WEAX radio station keep the atmosphere lively at the Rick L. and Vicki L. James University Center.
+A theater, health center, bookstore, Whitney Commons dining hall, and Trine’s WEAX radio station keep the atmosphere lively at the Rick L. and Vicki L. James University Center.
 Student apartment buildings offer private suites and baths; recreation areas and lounges feature fireplaces and big-screen TVs.
-Campus-wide technology upgrades include an expanded fiber-optic network within a wireless environment and shared multimedia access for teaching (smart) classrooms.
+Campus-wide technologyupgrades include an expanded fiber-optic network within a wireless environment and shared multimedia access for teaching in “smart” classrooms.
 The Keith E. Busse/Steel Dynamics Inc. Athletic and Recreation Center boasts a 200-meter indoor track and tennis courts.
-Shive Field features artificial turf for football and lacrosse,while practice fields and sidewalks complete Thunder Sports Park.
-Trine opened the 2015 football season in the Fred Zollner Athletic Stadium,with lights for night games and capacity for 5,000 fans.
+Shive Field features artificial turf for football and lacrosse,while practice fields and sidewalkscomplete Thunder Sports Park.
+Trineopened the 2015 football season inthe Fred Zollner Athletic Stadium,with lights for night games and a capacity for 5,000 fans.

 Allen School of Engineering and Technology